slamice/wri/hipsters/chapter05.md

 "I'm doing good, your Mom has problems."

 "What happened to Mom?"
-I hastened a wave goodbye to Selina as my ear plucked up attentively.
+I hastened a wave goodbye to Selina as a shock enveloped me.

-"Oh she's just depressed about some things, I don't know what to do with her.
-When are you coming back?"
+"Oh she just depressed about some things, I don't know what to do with her.
+Always try to make her happy.
+She's fine, don't worry though.
+When are you coming to visit son?"

+"I told you Dad I can't come back without the visa."

+"When do you think you'll have it?"

+"I'm not sure honestly, some time soon I hope.
+I check my mail everyday."

+"You said that last time, we just haven't seen you in forever."

+"I told you," I said sighing, "You can come here anytime."

+A shuffling then a pause, "Well son for everyone to come it's not possible.
+Anyway, your brothers will be here in May so if you can make it please come."

+I leaned on a wall commanding to "POST NO BILLS".
+"If anything changes I'll come as soon as possible."

+"Ok good."

+"Is Mom ok?"

+"Yes she's fine.
+No problem.
+I'm just talking son.
+Did you reach the next level at your job, son?
+When are you going to be the manager?
+Are you managing people?"

+"The next level?
+No not yet."

+"Ok well please do son.
+You know it's what's best for your future.
+I'm only giving advice and my opinion, but it's for your future."

+"I know Dad."

+"Ok well son I'm going to go.
+Say hi to what's her name?
+The french one?"

+"Renee.
+Yes I'll say hi to her."

+"Ok great.
+Have a good day son.
+Ok Bye."

+"Bye Dad."

 Fairly later, our company's gym sponsored a cruise once a year.
 Its' hopes were to spin some people around the rivers while pitching their guests to join a year long contract to sweat, hoping they just pay and don't actually show up.